Rio scale

 The Rio scale was proposed in 2000 as a means of quantifying the significance of a SETI detection.
-The scale was designed by Iván Almár and Jill Tarter to help policy-makers how likely, from 0 to 10, is that an extraterrestrial radio signal has been produced by an intelligent civilization.
+The scale was designed by Iván Almár and Jill Tarter to help tell policy-makers how likely, from 0 to 10, it is that an extraterrestrial radio signal has been produced by an intelligent civilization.

 The scale is inspired by the Torino scale, which is used to determine the impact risk associated with near-Earth objects.
 Just as the Torino scale takes into account how significant an object's impact on the planet would be, the Rio scale takes into account how much a public announcement of the discovery of extraterrestrial intelligence would probably impact society.